ovh/docs/pages/platform/kubernetes-k8s/configuring-oidc-provider-config/guide.en-gb.md

 - `OVH_APPLICATION_SECRET`
 - `OVH_CONSUMER_KEY`

-This later method (or a similar alternative) is recommended to avoid storing secret data in a source repository.
+This latter method (or a similar alternative) is recommended to avoid storing secret data in a source repository.

 Here, we defined the `ovh-eu` endpoint because we want to call the OVHcloud Europe API, but other endpoints exist, depending on your needs: